youxiberlin/Github-tweets-fullstack/README.md

 - TWITTER_ACCESS_TOKEN_SECRET (required)

 #### REST API Endpoints
-The posted stories and comments are saved to MongoDB, and you can get the data by accessing following endpoints.
+The posted pushes are saved to MongoDB, and you can get the data by accessing following endpoints.

 - GET: `http://localhost:8080/api/pushes` : to get the list of posted pushes
 - POST: `http://localhost:8080/api/hook` : to post the webhook data